 Work injury claims can be more complicated than they initially appear.
 This is especially true if you believe a negligent third party caused the accident.

-The experienced attorneys at Colling Gilbert Wright & Carter can review your case and advise you of your options for obtaining compensation.
+The experienced workers’ compensation attorneys at Colling Gilbert Wright can review your case and advise you of your options for obtaining compensation.
 We have achieved significant results on behalf of injured workers, and we can put our knowledge and resources to work for you.

-Please contact Colling Gilbert Wright & Carter by calling (407) 712-7300 today for a free case evaluation.
+Please contact Colling Gilbert Wright by calling (407) 712-7300 today for a FREE case evaluation.
 Our work injury lawyers serve clients throughout Florida, including Orlando, Tampa, Miami, and other areas.